talbii/tal.bi/content/posts/guide-to-cpp20-concepts.md

 ---
-title: "An Introduction to C++ Concepts using Set Theory (kind-of)"
+title: "An Introduction to C++ Concepts using Set Theory"
 date: 2023-05-09
 author: talbi
 math: true